 Smart Budgeting Tips for Visiting Sardinia

-- Stay inland or in smaller towns: Tourist hotspots like Costa Smeralda are pricey.
-Towns like Bosa, Oristano, or Nuoro offer authentic experiences at a fraction of the cost.
+- Stay inland or in smaller towns: Costa Smeralda carries a premium.
+Towns like Bosa, Oristano, or Nuoro offer an authentic experience for a fraction of the cost.

-- Use local transport where feasible: For short distances, buses and regional trains are a budget-friendly option.
+- Use local transport where it makes sense: Buses and regional trains are a reliable, budget-friendly option for shorter distances.

-- Shop at local markets: Farmers markets not only offer fresh produce but also local cheeses, breads, and wines at lower prices than restaurants.
+- Shop at local markets: Farmers markets offer fresh produce, cheese, bread, and wine at noticeably lower prices than restaurants.

-- Book experiences directly: Avoid third-party fees by booking tours and activities directly with providers or through local tourism offices.
+- Book experiences directly: Booking tours and activities directly with providers or local tourism offices avoids third-party markups.

-- Travel with a group: Splitting car rental and accommodation costs can significantly reduce your per-person spending.
+- Travel with a group: Splitting a rental car and accommodation across a few people meaningfully lowers the per-person cost.

 Final Verdict: Is Sardinia Expensive?